Armenia travel advice

 Medical services and facilities

-Modern medical services and facilities are available in Yerevan.
-Outside Yerevan, facilities are limited and may not offer the level of care you may be used to in Canada.
+Adequate medical services and facilities are available in Yerevan.
+Outside Yerevan, medical personnel, services and facilities are limited and may not offer the level of care you may be used to in Canada.

 Serious medical cases may require evacuation to a country equipped with adequate facilities.